mmistakes/minimal-mistakes/_posts/2020-11-10-scala-variance-positions.md

 ## 5. Conclusion

 This is one of the hardest parts of the Scala type system, even though it starts from such an innocent question (should lists of dogs be lists of animals).
+If you're curious, the [advanced Scala course](https://rockthejvm.com/p/advanced-scala) contains what you've just learned (and lots more on Scala's type system) with some practice exercises.

 This article was pretty dense, and we learned quite a bit: